Visiting Zion in January

 Learn all about what to expect visiting Zion National Park in January

-Zion National Park sees just under 4.5 million visitors each year, and it may be hard to imagine peace and serenity in the park.
+Zion National Park sees just under 4.5 million visitors annually, and it may be hard to imagine peace and serenity in the park.
 But then winter comes along, and visitors get to experience the solitude and majesty of the park without the hustle and bustle of the summer crowds.
-Visiting Zion National Park in January gives you the opportunity to breathe in the fresh and crisp winter air, see incredible landscapes dusted with snow, and have space to fully enjoy it.
-If you are able to make it to Zion in January, you will have an amazing experience, and leave with an appreciation for the beauty and solitude of winter in the park.
+Visiting Zion National Park in January allows you to breathe in the fresh and crisp winter air, see incredible landscapes dusted with snow, and have space to enjoy it fully.
+If you can make it to Zion in January, you will have a fantastic experience and leave with an appreciation for the beauty and solitude of winter in the park.

 Benefits of Visiting Zion in January

-The biggest benefit of visiting Zion in January is the lack of crowds.
-Anyone who has visited Zion in the summer knows how intense the crowds become and how the popular trails can often feel like swimming in a sea of people.
-But in winter, that all changes and you are able to experience the park in an entirely different way.
-With so many fewer people, you can better appreciate the magnitude of the walls, the hushed nature of the canyons and rivers, and the wildlife that is more willing to be seen without thousands of others around.
-Winter is a season of peace and quiet in Zion.
-Fewer crowds also means better accommodation rates and availability.
-Zion accommodations in the park and just outside the park book months in advance in the summer, but in winter you are more likely to find some thing last minute.
-You also won’t have to shell out peak season prices for your accommodations; if you’ve gone in the summer, you’ll appreciate this even more
+The lack of crowds is the most significant benefit of visiting Zion in January.
+Anyone who has visited Zion in the summer knows the crowds’ intensity and the trails’ popularity.
+In winter, it changes, and you can experience the park entirely differently.
+With fewer people, you can better appreciate the magnitude of the walls, the hushed nature of the canyons and rivers, and the wildlife that is more willing to be seen.
+Winter is a season of peace in Zion.
+Fewer crowds also mean better accommodation rates and availability.
+Zion accommodations in the park and just outside the park book months in advance in the summer, but in winter, you are more likely to find something last minute.
+You also won’t have to shell out peak-season accommodation prices.

 Drawbacks of Visiting in January

-Perhaps obviously, if one of your main bucket list items for Zion is hiking and playing in the rivers, then winter is not your time to visit.
-While you can still hike the Narrows, you are likely to need a neoprene wetsuit or dry suit with insulating layers underneath to keep yourself warm.
-Water temperatures can be as low as 38° (nearly freezing!) and visitors should also be aware of the danger of falling ice.
-Submersion in cold water is the quickest way to contract hypothermia, which can be life-threatening if you are not warmed up.
-Another danger of winter is the greater potential for flash floods due to greater rainfall even miles away.
-Slot canyons are particularly susceptible and visitors need to understand the dangers that these floods can bring.
+Another danger of winter is the more significant potential for flash floods due to greater rainfall even miles away.
+Slot canyons are particularly susceptible, and visitors need to understand these floods’ dangers.
 Water can come rushing down the canyon in a wall of 12 feet or higher, bringing with it rocks, tree trunks, boulders, and other debris.
-Even 6 inches of water can be strong enough to knock you off your feet and it is important to understand the warning signs of change in water temperature or color, thunder and clouds gathering (even far away from you), and excess debris in the water.
+Even 6 inches of water can be strong enough to knock you off your feet, and it is essential to understand the warning signs of change in water temperature or color, thunder and clouds gathering (even far away from you), and excess debris in the water.

 Things To Do In January

 January is a great time to explore Zion without the crowds.
 The glistening snow in the canyon and on top of the towering cliffs makes the park very photography-friendly.
 Make sure to catch sunrise or sunset from Canyon Overlook Trail or Watchman Overlook Trail.
-Winter in Zion is wonderful for sightseeing, especially since you are able to drive through the canyon in your own car.
-Take your time at the overlooks and really enjoy the scenery without the additional crowds.
+Winter in Zion is terrific for sightseeing, especially since you can drive through the canyon in your car.
+Take your time at the overlooks and enjoy the scenery without the additional crowds.
 You will need to bundle up, especially if you are out in the morning or the evening, but it will be well worth it.
-If snow is in the forecast for overnight, get up as early as you can to get those pictures before it melts.
-Snow at lower elevations sometimes melts within hours of the sun coming up, so you will not want to miss your chance to capture the red and white contrast in your pictures.
+If snow is in the forecast for overnight, get up as early as possible to get those pictures before it melts.
+Snow at lower elevations sometimes melts within hours of the sun coming up, so you will not want to miss your chance to capture the red-and-white contrast in your pictures.
 Snow at higher elevations doesn’t melt as fast and usually accumulates over winter, but due to inaccessible trails, you may not be able to reach these areas to take pictures.

 Things to see in January

-There are nearly as many things to see in Zion as there are to do, and if you read the previous section you know that’s a lot.
-Sightseeing is one of the main activities in winter, especially if trails are closed and you are mostly limited to the roads.
-Snow covered cliffs, rushing rivers, half frozen water falls, and even a flock of wild turkeys can all be wonderful to see in the park.
-Below, we’ve created a short list of some of the must see sights in January in Zion, but make sure to do your own research to see what specifically piques your interest in the park.
+There are nearly as many things to see in Zion as there are to do, and if you read the previous section, you know that’s a lot.
+Sightseeing is one of the main activities in winter, especially if trails are closed, and you are mostly limited to the roads.
+Snow-covered cliffs, rushing rivers, half-frozen waterfalls, and even a flock of wild turkeys can all be wonderful to see in the park.
+Below, we’ve created a short list of some of the must-see sights in January in Zion, but make sure to do your own research to see what piques explicitly your interest in the park.

-Emerald Pools: Three sets of pools– lower, middle, and upper– are aligned along an easy trail just across the road from the Zion Historic Lodge.
+Emerald Pools: Three sets of pools– lower, middle, and upper– are aligned along an easy trail across the road from the Zion Historic Lodge.
 Beautifully colored and gathered from the dripping water overhead on slick rocks, these pools are iconic to Zion.
-The lower pools are on a wide, paved sidewalk and are wheelchair accessible (with assistance), and the trail to the middle pools is mostly the same, albiet with a little more incline.
-The trail to the upper most pools, however, is sandy and much steeper.
-With the lower pools only being a mile trek, make sure you stop to see these beautiful features.
+The lower pools are on a wide, paved sidewalk and are wheelchair accessible (with assistance), and the trail to the middle pools is mostly the same, albeit with a little more incline.
+However, the trail to the uppermost pools is sandy and much steeper.
+Stop to see these beautiful features, with the lower pools only being a mile trek.

 Kolob Canyons: The northern part of Zion national park, Kolob Canyons is truly a unique and majestic area, framed with spectacular red rock canyons.
-While it might be closed in the winter due to ice and snow, make sure to double check if the road and trails in this canyon are available as this is a must-see area if you can get to it.
+While it might be closed in the winter due to ice and snow, double-check if the road and trails in this canyon are available, as this is a must-see area if you can get to it.

-The Canyon Overlook: This overlook requires a fairly easy 1 mile hike, but it’s well worth it.
-Trek a little ways up the side of the canyon from the parking lot on Highway 9, rest in the shade of the hidden cave if you like, and then journey up to the overlook where you will have a fantastic vista of the entire canyon, brilliant red rocks, and the gorgeous tree line.
-If you’re lucky, there will be snow topping the mountains this time of year, so make sure not to miss this stunning view.
+The Canyon Overlook: This overlook requires a relatively easy 1-mile hike, but it’s well worth it.
+Trek a little ways up the side of the canyon from the parking lot on Highway 9, rest in the shade of the hidden cave if you like, and then journey up to the overlook, where you will have a fantastic vista of the entire canyon, brilliant red rocks, and the gorgeous tree line.
+If you’re lucky, snow will be topping the mountains this time of year, so make sure not to miss this stunning view.

 Wildlife: Zion National Park is unique to any other place in the world and has remarkable biodiversity.
-If you visit Zion in January, make sure to take some time to see wildlife in the park.
-Bald eagles, golden eagles, and condors are only a few of the birds you might see and the snow at higher elevations will cause deer and bighorn sheep to congregate in the canyon.
-Get your camera ready for these amazing creatures and ask a ranger if you are interested in seeing something specific.
+If you visit Zion in January, take some time to see wildlife in the park.
+Bald eagles, golden eagles, and condors are only a few birds you might see, and the snow at higher elevations will cause deer and bighorn sheep to congregate in the canyon.
+Get your camera ready for these fantastic creatures, and ask a ranger if you want to see something specific.

 Hiking in January

-Emerald pools and the Canyon overlook Trail are other great options for easier hikes, with the latter being a little bit steeper than the former.
+Emerald pools and the Canyon Overlook Trail are other terrific options for more accessible hikes, with the latter being slightly steeper than the former.
 Perhaps the most famous hike in the park is Scout Lookout leading up to Angels Landing.
-The trail up to Scout Lookout is fairly moderate and this point provides you with great views of the canyon.
-The last section of the hike to Angels Landing is very steep, very narrow, and has incredible heights exposure with the last climb– called the spine– often having to be done on all fours gripping the small ridge of rock.
+The trail up to Scout Lookout is fairly moderate, and this point provides you with great views of the canyon.
+The last section of the hike to Angels Landing is very steep, very narrow, and has incredible height exposure, with the last climb– called the spine– often having to be done on all fours gripping the small ridge of rock.
 If this sounds intimidating during regular weather, you can imagine how nerve-racking and dangerous it is when there is ice and snow.
-Angels Landing Trail is not always closed when there’s ice and snow and visitors should use extreme caution.
-Even those with microspikes or crampons should reconsider their decision once they see the conditions at Scout Lookout.
-Many of the steep steps can become walls of ice with one slip sending you off the cliff.
+Many steep steps can become ice walls, with one slip sending you off the cliff.
 If you’re not sure what the conditions will be, the hike to Scout Lookout can be done in most conditions as long as you have traction devices on your boots.
-From there you will be able to see some of what the trail looks like.
-Visitors are advised to use extreme caution and to always check with the ranger to see what the conditions will be.
+From there, you can see some of what the trail looks like.
+Visitors are advised to use extreme caution and always check with the ranger to see the conditions.

-Early mornings will be chilly in Zion, so make sure you start off with many layers, including hats and gloves.
-Even though it’s cold outside, be sure to drink plenty of water throughout the day; it is recommended to take at least three liters with you.
-Remember that the sun sets early during the winter, so make sure you set out with enough time to finish you hike before the sun goes down.
-A great option for hiking in January is an inn-based tour, where you will experience the best of Zion and Bryce Canyon on day hikes with a local and knowledgeable guide, and enjoy evenings at your warm and cozy lodge.
-These trips take care of all the planning, accommodations, and meals, so you can enjoy your vacation without any of the stress that comes with planning a National Park trip.
+Early mornings will be chilly in Zion, so start with many layers, including hats and gloves.
+Even though it’s cold outside, drink plenty of water throughout the day; taking at least three liters with you is recommended.
+Remember that the sun sets early during the winter, so make sure you set out with enough time to finish your hike before the sun goes down.
+An excellent option for hiking in January is an inn-based tour, where you will experience the best of Zion and Bryce Canyon on day hikes with a local and knowledgeable guide and enjoy evenings at your warm and cozy lodge.
+These trips take care of all the planning, accommodations, and meals, so you can enjoy your vacation without the stress of planning a National Park trip.

 backpacking in january

-Zion is a world renowned backpacking destination, but it can be an extreme environment and dangerous to spend multiple nights in the back country.
+Zion is a world-renowned backpacking destination, but spending multiple nights in the backcountry can be an extreme environment and dangerous.
 Zion has different regulations than other national parks, with stricter limits on group size, camping locations, and wilderness-human impact.
-Most areas in the park that you can backpack to have designated sites that you must camp in.
-A backpacking trip through the Narrows is possible and there are 12 designated sites along the canyon.
-Kolob Arch via La Verkin Creek Trail is a great option if Kolob canyons is accessible.
-Talk to a ranger or to others who have backpacked on their own for more Trail recommendations for the park.
-Zion has a pack-it-in, pack-it-out rule that includes all trash as well as human waste.
+Most areas in the park you can backpack to have designated sites you must camp in.
+A backpacking trip through the Narrows is possible, and there are 12 designated sites along the canyon.
+Kolob Arch via La Verkin Creek Trail is an excellent option if Kolob Canyon is accessible.
+Talk to a ranger or others who have backpacked independently for more Trail recommendations for the park.
+Zion has a pack-it-in, pack-it-out rule that includes all trash and human waste.
 Backpacking on any of these trails in winter will be more difficult, especially on the ones at higher elevations that are likely to have ice and snow.
-Crampons or microspikes are a must as well as a four season tent and a 0° sleeping bag.
-Hiking in the winter is no joke and the desert environment in Zion can be very unforgiving.
-Freezing temperatures, lack of drinkable water, dangers from wildlife, and ice and snow can all cause problem for the backpack.
+Crampons or microspikes are a must, as a four-season tent and a 0° sleeping bag.
+Hiking in the winter is no joke, and the desert environment in Zion can be very unforgiving.
+Freezing temperatures, lack of drinkable water, dangers from wildlife, and ice and snow can all cause problems for the backpack.

 Weather in January